“It’s full of easy girls.” ~ A friend, disdainfully, while discussing a local dive hot-spot.

 Whatever your approach to sex, most of us feel that it’s something deeply personal, something that goes to the heart of our identities.
 A perceived affront to our sexual choices can cut just as deeply as an attack on our morals or religious values.

 We should respect each others sexual attitudes accordingly, and refrain from attacking others who make different sexual choices in the same way as we should when we’re discussing religious beliefs, political views, or our ideas about raising children.

-6.It’s, quite frankly, none of our business who anyone else chooses to sleep with - I’ve always been firmly of the opinion that there’s a very good reason why sex usually happens behind closed doors.
+I’ve always been firmly of the opinion that there’s a very good reason why sex usually happens behind closed doors.

 So long as neither party is being unfaithful, and nobody is being harmed – at least not any more than they would wish to be – then the only people who have any reason to be concerned with what happens are the parties themselves.
 If they want to be having sex with somebody they’ve just met then that’s really only their business.

 Anyone else should butt out and keep their judgments to themselves.